Welcome to the Nabity Lab

 OPPORTUNITIES

-If you are interested in pursuing a MS or PhD on the topics we study at the UNIVERSITY OF MELBOURNE, please let me know.
+If you are interested in pursuing a MS or PhD at the UNIVERSITY OF MELBOURNE, please let me know.
 There are opportunities to gain skills in bioinformatics, work on existing systems, and initiate new projects based on the flora of Australia.
 Thank you for your interest!

 an artistic interpretation of the lab's research, copyright Robert Mitchell, chemical ecologist extraordinaire.